VektorTech/jones-store/README.md

 - Canonical tag to signal the main version of (near) duplicate pages to search engines.

-- Native internationalization(`Intl`) class that has a method for formatting currency.
+- Native internationalization(`Intl`) class - API that provides many tools for internationalization purposes has a method for formatting currency.

 - It's probably best not to program the database using triggers or procedures because they tend to become invisible (may forget or not be aware of them during development), it's probably best to perform calculations on the server instead.

 - Alternative way to update state `setState(state => ...)`

-- Intl Object - API that provides many tools for internationalization purposes.

 - For future projects, prefer a test-driven approach - Write tests to specify the purpose of each module before coding.
 This way, I can check to ensure that adding new code doesn't trigger hidden side effects or break prior features before shipping to production.

+- Using a `ResizeObserver` is great for checking if an element layout changes.

 ## Setup